codeKingMike/git-webiste/README.md

 # git-website
-I'm trying to improve my design skills so I decided to redesign the git website https://gitforwindows.org/index.html
+I'm trying to improve my design skills so I decided to work on a personal project and redesign the git website https://gitforwindows.org/index.html